ethus3h/personal/work/Fall 2018/Reference.md

   - Redings:
     - Vin Crosbie, "What Is New Media?"http://nmdprojects.net/teaching_resources/crosbie_what_is_new_media.pdf
     - Lev Manovich, "What Is New Media?"http://nmdprojects.net/teaching_resources/manovich_what_is_new_media.pdf
-      - ood to read all of it, but the key section begins at "Principles of New Media".
+      - good to read all of it, but the key section begins at "Principles of New Media".
     - Henry Jenkins, "Eight Traits of the New Media Landscape"http://nmdprojects.net/teaching_resources/jenkins_eight_traits_of_new_media.pdf
     - Wikipedia entry on "New Media"https://en.wikipedia.org/wiki/New_media
+    - Questions:
+For any of the readings that inspire (or infuriate) you, post a blog entry answering these questions:
+a.
+How does your capstone measure up according to the definition proposed by the author/s?
+b.
+How might you alter your project to fit that definition better?
+c.
+Do you agree or disagree with that definition, and why?

   - Post draft,
   - can display your next Milestone Review on a screen via AirPlay.
   - <small>Prepare full-class presentationCome to class prepared with a 5-minute presentation of your capstone, and to present an additional 2 minutes on alternative idea/s.
 Make sure to include media or text-based documentation.I guess this was the presittation that we already did?
 Idk.Ill do the other things f'rst airparet and How is &reading.</small>